Henry Domercant

-Henry Domercant (born December 30, 1980) is an American and Bosnian-Herzegovinian professional basketball coach and former player.
-He is currently the head coach of the Windy City Bulls in the NBA G League, the development team for the Chicago Bulls of the National Basketball Association.
+Henry Domercant (born December 30, 1980) is an American-born naturalized Bosnian professional basketball coach and former player currently working as an assistant coach for the Chicago Bulls of the National Basketball Association (NBA).
 He played college basketball for Eastern Illinois, and was an All-EuroLeague Second Team selection in 2012.

 College career

 Domercant attended Eastern Illinois, being second in NCAA Division I scoring both in the 2001–02 season averaging 26.4 points as a junior, and again as a senior in 2002–03 with an average of 27.9 per game.
 He finished with EIU and Ohio Valley Conference records of 2,602 career points in his four college seasons.

 Professional career

 Domercant was selected in the 2003 Continental Basketball Association (CBA) draft by the Yakima Sun Kings.
 However, he decided to begin his professional career in Turkey for the 2003–04 season with Pınar Karşıyaka.
 He moved to Efes Pilsen in 2004 and played two seasons for the club.
 He departed Turkey following the 2005–06 season and moved to Greece, signing with Olympiacos Piraeus.
 For the 2007–08 season, he joined Dynamo Moscow.

 Between 2008 and 2010, Domercant played in Italy for Montepaschi Siena, winning all three competitions both seasons with the club: Italian Supercup, Italian Cup, and the Italian league championship.
 For the 2010–11 season, he moved back to Russia where he played for Spartak Saint Petersburg, and then for the 2011–12 season, he continued in Russia playing for UNICS Kazan.

 On August 21, 2012, Domercant signed with Galatasaray Liv Hospital.
 However, in late November, he was ruled out for six months with a knee injury; he appeared in just one game.
 He returned to Galatasaray for the 2013–14 season, averaging 7.1 points and 1.3 rebounds in 19 league games.
 He also averaged 4.7 points and 1.2 rebounds in 27 EuroLeague games.

 On January 17, 2015, Domercant signed with Juvecaserta Basket of the Italian Lega Basket Serie A. In 12 games for Juvecaserta to finish the 2014–15 season, he averaged 10.9 points and 2.9 rebounds per game.

 On February 12, 2016, Domercant was acquired by the Idaho Stampede of the NBA Development League.
 On February 19, he made his debut for the Stampede in a 99–96 loss to the Grand Rapids Drive, recording three points and one rebound in 11 minutes.

-On August 4, 2017, Domercant signed with Romanian club U BT Cluj-Napoca.
-On August 24, 2017, he parted ways with U BT Cluj-Napoca before appearing in a game for them.
+On August 4, 2017, Domercant signed with Romanian club U-BT Cluj-Napoca.
+On August 24, 2017, he parted ways with U-BT Cluj-Napoca before appearing in a game for them.
 Domercant left the team with a foot injury.